-In addition to the guidance provided herein, local jurisdictions also have the option of developing Community Risk Reduction Plans (CRRPs) as a means of reducing the overall exposure to TAC and PM2.5 emissions and concentrations in an entire community from new and existing sources.
-The goal of a CRRP is to bring TAC and PM{2.5} concentrations for the entire community covered by the Plan down to acceptable levels as identified by the local jurisdiction and approved by the
+In addition to the guidance provided herein, local jurisdictions also have the option of developing general planning documents that serve to reduce the overall exposure to TAC and PM2.5 emissions and concentrations in an entire community from new and existing sources.
+The goal of a plan would be to bring TAC and $PM{2.5}$ concentrations for the entire community covered by the Plan down to acceptable levels as identified by the local jurisdiction.

-Air District.
 This approach provides local agencies a proactive alternative to addressing communities with high levels of risk on a project-by-project approach.
 This proactive approach is encouraged for all communities, and especially those within a CARE impacted community.